nano-byte/common/README.md

 ## Building

+The source code is in [`src/`](src/), a project for API documentation is in [`doc/`](doc/) and generated build artifacts are placed in `artifacts/`.

-You need to install [Visual Studio 2017](https://www.visualstudio.com/downloads/) to perform a full build of this project.
+You need [Visual Studio 2017](https://www.visualstudio.com/downloads/) to perform a full build of this project.
 You can build the cross-platform components on Linux using only the [.NET Core SDK 2.1+](https://www.microsoft.com/net/download).
 Additionally installing [Mono 5.10+](https://www.mono-project.com/download/stable/) allows more components to be built.
+The build scripts will automatically adjust accordingly.

-Run `.\build.ps1` on Windows or `./build.sh` on Linux to build and run unit tests.
+Run `.\build.ps1` on Windows or `./build.sh` on Linux.
 These scripts takes a version number as an input argument.
 The source code itself contains no version numbers.
 Instead the version is picked by continuous integration using [GitVersion](http://gitversion.readthedocs.io/).

+## Contributing

+We welcome contributions to this project such as bug reports, recommendations, pull requests and [translations](https://www.transifex.com/eicher/0install-win/).

+This repository contains an [EditorConfig](http://editorconfig.org/) file.
+Please make sure to use an editor that supports it to ensure consistent code style, file encoding, etc..
+For full tooling support for all style and naming conventions consider using JetBrain's [ReSharper](https://www.jetbrains.com/resharper/) or [Rider](https://www.jetbrains.com/rider/) products.